dennis-tra/nebula/README.md

 nebula crawl --dry-run
 ```

-The `--dry-run` flag does not persist any data.
+Usually the crawler will persist its result in a postgres database - the `--dry-run` flag prevents it from doing that.
 One run takes ~5-10 min dependent on your internet connection.

 See the command line help page below for configuration options: